 Repeated from previous year's budget proposals.
-Budget proposal was not taken by Council.
+Budget proposal was taken by Council and a 10% reduction was applied to non-school cleaning.

 1.4 Is this report going to a committee?

 Will be considered as part of the 2024/25 budget proposals